dakoo/dakoo.github.io/_posts/2016-04-17-sublime-build-cpp11.md

 }
 ```

-Finally, save the untitled.sublime-build file as a ‘python3.sublime-build’ in ../Packages/User/Python3.sublime-build.
-The directory is a default directory when you save the python3.sublime-build.
+Finally, save the untitled.sublime-build file as a ‘cpp.sublime-build’ in ../Packages/User/cpp.sublime-build.
+The directory is a default directory when you save the cpp.sublime-build.